 Pseudo Hardness PsH

-The three quantities, TH, CH and NCH form the standard vocabulary of water hardness in almost all textbooks.
+The three quantities, TH, CH and NCH form the standard terminology of water hardness in almost all textbooks.
 However, a problem appears if the measured alkalinity (i.e. CH) exceeds the total hardness: CH > TH.
 In this special case 4 becomes senseless.

 |(10)||PsH = strong bases – strong acids = – NCH|